MBCProject/mbc-stix2/USAGE.md

 ## Malware and Behavior Relationships
 MBC captures relationships between malware and the behaviors the malware exhibits.
 These relationships are captured as STIX Relationship Objects (SRO) where the source of the SRO is the malware object and the target of the SRO is the attack pattern object (behavior).

+In order to track specialized behaviors, techniques, etc. the knowledge base also provides relationships to track these mappings.
+Those relationships will have relationship_type `subtechnique-of`.

 **Example:**

 ```json